 - First candlestick: A long red bearish candle.
 This indicates the continuation of bear pressure and the trend moving downwards.

 - Second candlestick: A shorter, bearish candle entirely within the body of the first candlestick.
-This shows a decrease in bear pressure and a preparation for bulls to take action.
+This shows a decrease in bear aggression and a preparation for bulls to take action.

 The Homing Pigeon pattern is a two-candlestick pattern that